Tintoretto: Pupils

-Tintoretto had very few pupils; his two sons and Maerten de Vos of Antwerp were among them.
+Tintoretto had very few pupils; his daughter, Marietta, his two sons, and Maerten de Vos of Antwerp were among them.
+Marietta had been a frequent companion with Tintoretto in her childhood and became an accomplished artist.
 His son Domenico Tintoretto frequently assisted his father in the preliminary work for great pictures.
-He himself painted a multitude of works, many of them of a very large scale.
+He painted a multitude of works, many of them of a very large scale.
 At best, they would be considered mediocre and, coming from the son of Tintoretto, are disappointing.
 In any event, he must be regarded as a considerable pictorial practitioner in his way.
-There are reflections of Tintoretto to be found in the Greek painter of the Spanish Renaissance El Greco, who likely saw his works during a stay in Venice.